-Prior to perimenopause, during a phase known as premenopause, women typically begin to experience irregularities to their menstrual cycle, and levels of hormones begin to fluctuate.
-The premenopausal stage can last several years before the onset of perimenopause, and may begin to affect an individual as early as age thirty-five.
+During perimenopause, women typically begin to experience irregularities to their menstrual cycle, and levels of hormones begin to fluctuate.

 During postmenopause (the years after menopause), women experience overall lower levels of reproductive hormones, along with an increased propensity for urinary tract infections, weight gain, and various other health complications.

 During perimenopause, which typically occurs between 45 and 55 years of age, various unpleasant and occasionally debilitating symptoms occur.
 These symptoms can be roughly divided into three types: vaginal/uterine, other physical, and psychological.